Global Migration Trends Factsheet

 New estimates for the number of migrant workers globally show that the large majority of international migrants in the world are migrant workers.
 Migrants have higher labour force participation than non-migrants, particularly due to higher labour force participation rates for migrant women relative to non-migrant women.

 Remittances continue to climb globally while remittance-sending costs remain relatively high.
-The sum of financial remittances sent by international migrants back to their families in origin countries amounted to an estimated $601 billion in 2015 – over two thirds of which were sent to developing countries.
+The sum of financial remittances sent by international migrants back to their families in origin countries amounted to an estimated $581 billion in 2015 – over three-quarters of which were sent to low and middle income economies.
 In Tajikistan remittances constituted over 40% of the country’s GDP.
 However, average remittance transfer costs were still at 7.5% of the amount sent in the third quarter of 2015, higher than the 3% minimum target set in the Sustainable Development Goals to be met by 2030.
 Remittance transfer costs are particularly high in Sub-Saharan Africa – now standing at 9.5% on average.

 Finally, public opinion towards migration globally is more favourable than commonly perceived – with the notable exception of Europe, according to an IOM-Gallup report, “How the World Views Migration”.
 The report is based on a Gallup poll conducted across over 140 countries between 2012 and 2014.